Humbly Homemade

 Recipe Tips

-• To make homemade buttermilk, combine a scant 1½ cups of milk with 1½ tablespoons lemon juice or white vinegar.
-Let it sit at room temperature for 10 minutes to curdle into buttermilk.
+• Buttermilk: Sometimes I make homemade buttermilk by combining 1½ cups whole milk with 1½ tablespoons lemon juice or white vinegar.
+It'll curdle and thicken at room temperature after about 10-15 minutes, then I add it into the dough.

 Carissa Erzen